dmytrovoytko/stock-market-data-engineering/README.md

 You can scroll up to see previous messages with the steps of the workflow.

-2. Terraform setup and deployment starts automatically if you set to use it.
+2. Terraform setup and deployment starts automatically if you set to use it:

 ![Terraform](/screenshots/terraform-01.png)

-3. Prefect Workflow starts automatically
+3. Prefect Workflow starts automatically:

 ![Prefect](/screenshots/workflow-01.png)

-Including extracting prices
+It includes extracting prices...

 ![Extraction](/screenshots/workflow-02.png)

-... then loading and transformation
+... then loading and transformation:

 ![Extraction](/screenshots/workflow-03.png)

-### Dashboard
+### 📊 Dashboard

-If you run container locally you can click the link `Local URL: http://localhost:8501` to open the app dashboard.
+If you run docker container locally you can click the link `Local URL: http://localhost:8501` to open the app dashboard.

 If you run container in CodeSpace it will pop-up the notification that `Your application running on port 8501 is available.` - click `Open in Browser`.

 ![Streamlit app popup](/screenshots/app-open-popup.png)

-💡 In case you accidentally close that pop-up or dashboard page and you need it again, you can always open that page from `Ports` tab:
+💡 In case you accidentally close that pop-up or dashboard page and you need it again, you can always open that page from `Ports` tab (click that little 'globe' icon over a link):

 ![Streamlit app ports](/screenshots/streamlit-app-ports.png)